fehbari/sunshine-scripts/README.md

 ### `IddSampleDriver/option.txt`

 This file defines the supported resolutions and refresh rates for the virtual display used during streaming.
-Ensure it is placed at `C:\IddSampleDriver\options.txt` before installing the [Virtual Display Driver](https://github.com/itsmikethetech/Virtual-Display-Driver).
+Ensure it is placed at `C:\IddSampleDriver\option.txt` before installing the [Virtual Display Driver](https://github.com/itsmikethetech/Virtual-Display-Driver).
 You may edit the file as needed to match your client device's supported resolutions and refresh rates.
 Some common resolutions and refresh rates are already included for convenience.

 ---